-- The California Consumer Privacy Act (CCPA) and other emerging privacy laws; - The Telephone Consumer Protection Act (TCPA) provisions that regulate telemarketing, auto-dialed and pre-recorded calls as well as text messages and unsolicited faxes; - Labor and employment laws that govern employment matters such as minimum wage, exempt employment status, overtime, family leave mandates and workplace safety regulations, including the Fair Labor Standards Act proposed rules; - Securities and exchange laws and regulations; - New or changing laws relating to cybersecurity, privacy, cashless payments and consumer credit, protection and fraud; - New or changing laws and regulations concerning product safety or truth in advertising; - The Americans with Disabilities Act and similar state laws that give civil rights protections to individuals with disabilities in the context of employment, public accommodations and other areas; - New or changing federal and state immigration laws and regulations; - The Patient Protection and Affordable Care Act provisions; - New or changing environmental regulations, including measures related to climate change and greenhouse gas emissions; and - New or changing laws relating to state and local taxation and licensing, including sales and use tax laws, withholding taxes and property taxes.;
+- The California Consumer Privacy Act (CCPA) and other emerging privacy laws; - The Telephone Consumer Protection Act (TCPA) provisions that regulate telemarketing, auto-dialed and pre-recorded calls as well as text messages and unsolicited faxes; - Labor and employment laws that govern employment matters such as minimum wage, exempt employment status, overtime, family leave mandates and workplace safety regulations, including the Fair Labor Standards Act proposed rules; - Securities and exchange laws and regulations;

+- New or changing laws relating to cybersecurity, privacy, cashless payments and consumer credit, protection and fraud; - New or changing laws and regulations concerning product safety or truth in advertising; - The Americans with Disabilities Act and similar state laws that give civil rights protections to individuals with disabilities in the context of employment, public accommodations and other areas; - New or changing federal and state immigration laws and regulations; - The Patient Protection and Affordable Care Act provisions; - New or changing environmental regulations, including measures related to climate change and greenhouse gas emissions; and - New or changing laws relating to state and local taxation and licensing, including sales and use tax laws, withholding taxes and property taxes.;

 Our operations will continue to be subject to federal, state and local governmental regulation.
 Uncertainty with respect to the U.S. presidential administration and Congress and potential changes that may be made in laws, regulations and policies could exacerbate the risks above.
 Changes in domestic policy, including significant changes in tax, trade, healthcare and other laws and regulations could affect our operations.
 For example, tax proposals may include changes, which could, if implemented, have an adverse or a beneficial impact on our operations, including a "border adjustment tax" or new import tariffs, which could adversely affect us because we sell imported products.
-Proposals to modify or repeal the Patient Protection and Affordable Care Act, if implemented, may also affect our business or operations in the future and could lead to government enforcement and resulting litigation by private litigants.
-Increasing regulations could expose us to a challenging enforcement environment or to third-party liability (such as monetary recoveries and recoveries of attorney's fees) and could have a material adverse effect on our business and results of operations.
+Proposals to modify or repeal the Patient Protection and Affordable Care Act, if implemented, may also affect us.
+Unknown matters, new laws and regulations or stricter interpretations of existing laws or regulations may affect our business or operations in the future and could lead to government enforcement and resulting litigation by private litigants.
+Increasing regulations could have a material adverse effect on our business and results of operations.